sungwonida/100DaysOfML/README.md

 ## Objective

 The objective of this project is to dedicate myself 1 hour to study machine learning everyday for 100 days.
+See [Log.md](./Log.md) for the details.

 ### Reminiscence